Mastering Autonomous Assembly in Fusion Application with Learning-by-doing: a Peg-in-hole Study: Training and Experiment

 \subsection{Experiment}

-During the experiment, we will compare the agent's performance on task finishing and violent contact avoidance before and after the entire training.
-Some performances are shown in the attached video (\url{https://youtu.be/Vna5jrJm85I}).
+During the experiment, we will first compare the performance of the well-trained agent on assembly tasks with different shapes, then we will compare performance on task finishing and violent contact avoidance of the agents with different training levels.
+Some performances are shown in the attached video (\url{https://youtu.be/GautzSyT1lE}).